 Your Checklist for Flood Damage Cleanup

-- Remove items: Once it’s safe to enter the property, your restoration company can start removing all furniture and personal items that need to be restored.
+Once it’s safe to enter the property, your restoration company can start removing all furniture and personal items that need to be restored.
 Most companies will have warehouses to store the items they will be restoring and can utilize specialized equipment to remove moisture and dry out your contents.
 Your water damage restoration company will determine which items can be restored, and which items need to be replaced completely.
 Basically, the company will perform restoration if the cost to do so is less than the replacement cost.

-The key to any size water-related damage restoration projects is to remove all standing water needs to be removed as soon as possible.
+The key to any size water-related damage restoration projects is to remove all standing water as soon as possible.
 By utilizing specialized equipment, a professional water damage restoration company can get to work quickly.
 As mentioned above, the longer that water sits unaddressed, the higher the chance that secondary damage can occur.

 Safety Tips for Flood Damage Restoration

-Turn off electricity: This should be the first thing you do, you don’t want to step into dangerously live water.
+This should be the first thing you do; you don’t want to step into dangerously live water.
 Call an electrician to inspect the property if necessary.

 Flood Damage Repairs 101

 It’s important to note that flood damage cleanup is a process, but the first step to recovery is contacting your insurance company, and then reaching out to a reputable flood damage cleanup company.

 Flood Damage Restoration Consultation